deajan/pmOCR/README.md

 ## Support for Abbyy OCR Engine linux CLI

-Has been tested so far with AbbyyOCR11 (www.ocr4linux.com) releases R2 (v 11.1.6.562411) and R3 (v 11.1.9.622165) but should virtually work with anything as long you adjust the parameters.
+Has been tested so far with ABBYY FineReader Engine 11 CLI for Linux releases R2 (v 11.1.6.562411) and R3 (v 11.1.9.622165) but should virtually work with anything as long you adjust the parameters.

 ## Troubleshooting